-I am a clinical pharmacist and The Hospital Research Foundation Mid-Career Research Fellow at Flinders University and the South Australian Health and Medical Research Institute where I leads the Reproductive and Perinatal Pharmacoepidemiology Research Group.
+I am a clinical pharmacist and Channel 7 Children's Research Foundation Fellow in Medicines Use and Safety at Flinders University and the South Australian Health and Medical Research Institute where I leads the Reproductive and Perinatal Pharmacoepidemiology Research Group.
 My clinical and research ambitions are to enhance maternal and newborn health outcomes through supporting quality use of medicines and the development and promotion of more efficacious, safer, and personalised pharmacotherapy approaches.

 I completed my PhD in Pharmacy/Pharmacoepidemiology in 2012 which focused on evaluating different approaches towards investigating the long-term effects of medication use during pregnancy.
 My current clinical/research interests include perinatal pharmacoepidemiology, obstetric and neonatal pharmacology, medication safety, and evidence-based medicine.